myx360/easy_e-paper_endpoint_and_frontend/README.md

     sudo systemctl enable epaper_display

 ##Disclaimer:
-1. This script stores your username and password to the transmission daemon in a config file, config.yml in order to use those details when polling the transmission daemon.
+1. The install_as_a_service script stores your username and password to the transmission daemon in a config file, config.yml in order to use those details when polling the transmission daemon.
 This file should be left only readable by root, and obviously will be readable by the root user no matter what, so don't re-use this password.
 I accept no responsibility for any risks caused by or associated with this.
 Some encryption may come in a future release, but even then any user with root access will be able to decrypt it.